mandavamunya/Socca/README.md

 ### Entity Relationship Diagram (ERD) for the application states that will be saved in the distributed Redis cache.
 ![](https://github.com/mandavamunya/Socca/blob/main/image/entity_relational_diagram.png)

+As an example we are going only going to save the state for the LinkToStadium and PlayerTransfer events.

 ## Outstanding work